Beginner's Guide to Camping Essentials

 Depending on the size of your festive group, it could be a good idea to get a bigger camping tent with a living area and split the cost, with this method you may get a tent of a better quality while paying less for it.
 However, it is important that you do check the rules to see what size tents are allowed or the kind of gear you are allowed to bring with you, failure to follow the rules will most likely result in your gear being confiscated.

-Glamping: If you are someone who likes the great outdoors but doesn’t like the prospect of forfeiting the comforts of a home to go sightseeing then glamping is perfect for you.
+Glamping: If you are someone who likes the great outdoors but do not like the prospect of forfeiting the comforts of a home to go sightseeing then glamping is perfect for you.
 Most people consider glamping to be a mashup of the world glamorous and camping while some refer to it as glorious camping.

 There are a lot of divisive opinions when it comes to glamping.
 Many hardcore campers don’t consider *glampers* a part of the camping category.
 However, we are of the opinion that glamping is for those who don’t like to rough it out in the great outdoors and like a bit of luxury in their trips.
 Glamping usually consists of pre-pitched tents that people can rent which mean that they don’t need to bring their own equipment.
 For glampers, the cost for comfort is reasonable in their point of view.